Disease Prevention in Women

 - getting adequate calcium and vitamin D intake;

 - while hormone therapy containing estrogen has been shown to prevent bone loss, increase bone density, and decrease the risk of fractures, HT has also been associated with health risks.
-Currently, HT is recommended for women for the treatment of menopausal symptoms only at the lowest effective dose for the short-term.
+Currently, hormone therapy is recommended for women for the treatment of menopausal symptoms.
+The lowest effective doseage of hormone therapy should be used, and it should only be continued until symptoms have resolved.

 Next: Breast cancer